mui/material-ui/docs/data/base/components/form-control/form-control.md

 ## Introduction

-`FormControlUnstyled` wraps an input component with other associated components in order to make the state of the input available to those components.
+`FormControlUnstyled` is a utility that wraps an input component with other associated components in order to make the state of the input available to those components.

 For instance, you may want to show an additional element asking the user to enter a value if the input is empty, or display a warning icon if the entered value is incorrect.